composer / songwriter

 Of a commission from Dawn Upshaw for her students, The New York Times said "The most striking was Matthew Schickele’s Since 1500, a quartet for unaccompanied sopranos... a harmonically rich, polyphonic web."
 His chamber opera Marymere, based on the true story of an eccentric Wyoming homesteader, is scored for a mixture of classical and folk musicians, and has had concert productions in both Wyoming and New York.

-His latest recording, the EP The Arcade of Lost Games for electronics and field recordings, imagines the soundscapes of fictional video games.
+His latest recording, The Extraordinary Ordinary Lives of Atheists, collages interviews with everyday non-believers with acoustic and electronic music.
 As a songwriter his numerous releases include The Badger Game, April/November, and Cities Filled With Lights.
 He was a cofounder of the acoustic band M Shanghai and, in the '90s, the indie rock group Beekeeper.
 He is a graduate of Bard College, where he studied composition with Joan Tower.

 — LISTEN —